Christophe Ruggia: Sexual assault and sexual harassment investigation

-On 3 November 2019, an article appeared in Mediapart in which actress Adèle Haenel accused Ruggia of "touching" and "sexual harassment", when she was between twelve and fifteen years old.
-Ruggia refuted the accusations through his lawyers and in a right of reply published on Mediapart on 6 November 2019, writing: "I never had towards her, I repeat, the physical gestures and the behavior of sexual harassment of which she accuses me, but I made the mistake of playing Pygmalion with the misunderstandings and the obstacles that such a posture gives rise to, such as the hold on the actress he has directed and with which he dreamed of shooting again", and asking her for forgiveness, saying that his "adulation" for Haenel could have been "painful at times" for her, declaring: "At the time, I had not seen that my adulation and the hopes that I placed in her might have appeared to her, given her young age, as painful at times.
-If so, and if she can, I ask her to forgive me"; however, at the same time he denounced a "media pillory" against him.
+On 3 November 2019, an article appeared in Mediapart in which actress Adèle Haenel accused Ruggia of "touching" and "sexual harassment" when she was between twelve and fifteen years old.
+Ruggia denied the accusations through his lawyers.
+In a right of reply published on Mediapart on 6 November 2019, he wrote: "I never had towards her, I repeat, the physical gestures and the behavior of sexual harassment of which she accuses me, but I made the mistake of playing Pygmalion with the misunderstandings and the obstacles that such a posture gives rise to, such as the hold on the actress he has directed and with which he dreamed of shooting again", and asked her for forgiveness, saying that his "adulation" for Haenel could have been "painful at times" for her: "At the time, I had not seen that my adulation and the hopes that I placed in her might have appeared to her, given her young age, as painful at times.
+If so, and if she can, I ask her to forgive me".
+At the same time he denounced a "media pillory" against him.
 The Société des réalisateurs de films (SRF) launched a delisting procedure against him.